affinidi/affinidi-tdk/README.md

   - MacOS
   - Windows

-## Building from Source
+### Building from Source

-To build the clients, run the command
+To build the TDK clients, run the command:

 `npm run build`

-The generated client information is available [here](clients).
+The client information is generated in the [clients](clients) directory.

-## What are the features of Affinidi TDK?

-The Affinidi TDK provides [clients](clients) that contain endpoints as methods to access Affinidi services like the KYC, IAM, Wallet, VPA amongst others.

-The commonly used utilities are clubbed as [packages](packages).
-For example, the auth-provider package can be used to fetch the project-scoped token and could also be passed to the client to access the endpoints.
-You can check that out [here](clients/client-aca/README.md#L47).

-Also, It will provide high-level abstractions in the form of [libraries](libs) that combine logic and data to perform important business logic functionalities.

-The Affinidi TDK will also have support for multiple programming languages.

 ## How do I use Affinidi TDK?

+The Affinidi TDK provides [clients](clients) with endpoints as methods to access Affinidi services like KYC, IAM, Wallet, and VPA, among others.

+The [packages](packages) are commonly used utilities to perform actions.
+For example, the `auth-provider` package can fetch the _project-scoped_ token and passed to the client to access the endpoints.
+You can check the sample usage [here](clients/client-aca/README.md#L47).

+[Libraries](libs) provide high-level abstractions that combine logic and data to perform necessary business logic functionalities.

-You can check out the [README](clients/client-aca/README.md) for any particular resource to understand how to integrate it into your code base.
+You can check out the README for any particular [client](clients) for sample usage, including the packages and libraries, and to understand how to integrate it into your application.

+## Supported Programming Languages

+The Affinidi TDK supports multiple programming languages.

-# Support & Feedback
+## Support & Feedback

-If you face any issues or have some suggestions for us please don't hesitate to create a ticket [here](https://share.hsforms.com/1i-4HKZRXSsmENzXtPdIG4g8oa2v).
+If you face any issues or have suggestions, please don't hesitate to contact us using [this link](https://share.hsforms.com/1i-4HKZRXSsmENzXtPdIG4g8oa2v).

-If you have a technical issue with the TDK's codebase, you can also [create an issue](https://github.com/affinidi/affinidi-tdk/issues) directly in GitHub.
+If you have a technical issue with the Affinidi TDK's codebase, you can also [create an issue](https://github.com/affinidi/affinidi-tdk/issues) directly in GitHub.

-# FAQ
+## FAQ

 ### What can I develop?